📱 New iOS App — CertFlash: CompTIA flashcards built for exam day. Get it on the App Store ↗

 Candidates with Network+ spend roughly 8 weeks preparing for Security+ at 1–2 hours per day.
 A practical 4-phase approach: Weeks 1–2 — cover Domain 1 (cryptography, security controls taxonomy, authentication concepts) and Domain 2 (all malware types, social engineering attacks, vulnerability types).
 These form the vocabulary for the rest of the exam.
 Weeks 3–4 — cover Domain 3 (cloud security, Zero Trust, network security architecture, secure design) and Domain 4 Part 1 (incident response PICERL, digital forensics, identity and access management).
 Weeks 5–6 — cover Domain 4 Part 2 (endpoint security, SIEM/SOAR, monitoring) and Domain 5 (risk management, compliance frameworks, data governance, security awareness).
 Weeks 7–8 — full practice exams (Dion Training), domain-level analysis of weak areas, PBQ-specific drilling, and scenario question reading practice.

 Three things to do differently from most candidates: First, study GRC (Domain 5) as seriously as the technical domains.
-Second, practise identifying attack types from descriptions rather than names — the exam describes the behaviour, you supply the term.
+Second, practice identifying attack types from descriptions rather than names — the exam describes the behavior, you supply the term.
 Third, track your performance by domain on every practice exam and weight your review time to both domain weight and your personal weakness.